 Can revision be optional in a C course?

-No. All students must revise at least one significant assignment in the course.
+No. All students must revise at least one paper of at least 5 pages in the course.

 What is the difference between a C course and a W course?

 The W is a Harpur College Writing requirement, not a Gen Ed requirement.
 According to the Harpur College section of the University Bulletin, Writing (W) courses provide considerable experience in and feedback on writing as a tool of college-level teaching and learning.
 Written assignments in W courses constitute 30 to 100 percent of the basis for the grade in the course and typically consist of a minimum of 10 pages of writing.